vshjxyz/vshjxyz.github.io/source/_posts/2013-08-29-using-yeoman-with-phonegap-and-backbone-dot-js.markdown

 ]);
 {% endcodeblock %}

+Let's write a basic main.coffee that allow us to have two different behaviour if we are browsing from Chrome (for debug purposes) or directly from the app:
+{% include_code main.coffee lang:coffeescript %}

 Finally, create an empty `cordova_plugins.json` in the root of the `app` folder as required by Phonegap (for cross-domain issues if I remember well)
 {% codeblock lang:bash %}
 touch app/cordova_plugins.json